wolverian/minimal/README.md

 ## License

-wtch is available under the ISC license.
+minimal is available under the ISC license.
 See the [LICENSE](./LICENSE) file for more information.